joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/USER.md

 ### Where should I go to view my Amazon account balance?

-To view your Amazon Payments Seller account balance, visit http://sellercentral.amazon.com for the US; or https://sellercentral-europe.amazon.com) for Europe; or https://sellercentral-japan.amazon.com/ for Japan.
+To view your Amazon Pay merchant account balance, visit http://sellercentral.amazon.com for the US; or https://sellercentral-europe.amazon.com) for Europe; or https://sellercentral-japan.amazon.com/ for Japan.
 Not payments.amazon.com, payments.amazon.co.uk or payments.amazon.de or payments.amazon.co.jp

-### My Amazon payments widgets look stretched or distorted on my mobile device.
+### My Amazon Pay widgets look stretched or distorted on my mobile device.
 How do I resolve this?

-Stretching or distortion of Amazon payments widgets when viewing your website on a mobile device is largely due to the WordPress theme you’re using.
+Stretching or distortion of Amazon Pay widgets when viewing your website on a mobile device is largely due to the WordPress theme you’re using.
 It may add padding around the widgets, causing the irregular display.

 To fix, add the following CSS code to “style.css” in your child theme; or the “style.css” file in your parent theme if you’re not yet using a child theme: